South Core Secondary Municipal Plan

 Driving in the Downtown Core has always come with unique challenges with high traffic, pedestrians, and cyclists on the road.
 Many people become increasingly impatient attempting left hand turns when there is not a designated left turn signal.
 Having to navigate the road traffic plus watching for pedestrians causes traffic delays and sometimes near miss accidents.
 Is there a plan in place to have all intersections in the downtown core have left turning signal lights to ease this concern?

-Sarah Bernard asked 7 months ago
+Sarah Bernard asked about 1 year ago

 Thank you for your question!
 Left turn signals certainly can have a positive impact a safety and congestion and we try to implement these whenever an intersection warrants them.
 The biggest challenge in areas like the Downtown or South Core is the availability of road width to work with, since there needs to be enough space for vehicles to wait and not block traffic.
 Whenever we plan for road work, such as on Regent Avenue currently, we look for ways to improve these designs for a safer experience.
 Through the South Core Plan process, as well as other active projects such as the Fredericton Transportation Study, we’ve been examining key intersections and will be exploring policies for future road work in the area that will create a safe environment for all users (vehicles, cyclists, pedestrians).